techiediaries/techiediaries/_posts/2020/angular-10/2019-07-22-use-javascript-in-angular.md

 }
 ```

-## How to Use Custom JavaScript in Angular
+## How to Use Custom JavaScript in Angular 10

-Let's now see how we can use custom JavaScript in Angular.
+Let's now see how we can use custom JavaScript in Angular 10 and previous versions.

 First, create a JavaScript file inside the `src/` folder, add the following code as example: